acstanton515/ThesisLiveExperiment/README.md

 If the collector is not available, which would likely be my fault, then you will see the program keep trying while adding one second to the back-off period each time.

+####Privacy and Protection

+The only data sent out by this application is your IP address which you learn through talking with my collector anyway.

+There won't be any association between your IP address and any other information about you.